badeend/Result/README.md

 #### Why does this package exist?

-There are already dozens of similar packages.
-Yet, surprisingly, none of them provide what I'm looking for:
+While there are many similar packages available, this one is designed to address specific needs that others did not fully meet:

-- **No opinion on what is allowed to be an error.** In other words: I want the error type to be parameterized (`TError`) without constraints.
-IMO, hardcoding the error type to e.g. `Exception` or `string` completely defeats the purpose of using a result type _in C#_.
+- **No opinion on what is allowed to be an error.** The error type (`TError`) is parameterized without constraints.

-- **Just Result, nothing else.** I'm not interested in a complete Functional Programming framework that introduces 20-or-so new concepts, pushes all code into lambdas and attempts to redefine what it means to write C#.
-Not because I don't like FP, but because the language & ecosystem (sadly 🥲) doesn't afford it.
+- **Focus on simplicity.** This package is designed to provide just what's needed without introducing an extensive Functional Programming framework.
+It's about enhancing your existing C# code without overwhelming it with additional concepts.

-- **"Native" C#.** It should feel as if it is written _by_ C# developers, _for_ C# developers, for use in (existing) C# codebases.
-Or put differently: if such a type were to be added to the BCL, how would Microsoft design it?
+- **For C# developers.** The goal is to make it feel "native" to the language, designed with C# conventions in mind, and avoiding a paradigm shift in how C# code is written.

 ---